rex gordon and the old solar system

 Stid: A sweeping statement.
 You mean, No Man Friday is up there with Out of the Silent Planet, Red Planet and The Sands of Mars.

-Zendexor: I do mean that, and like the other three masterpieces in the group, it has its own "speciality", offering something all its own.
+Zendexor: I do exactly mean that, and like the other three masterpieces in the group, it has its own "speciality", offering something all its own.

 (Which goes to show how vast Mars is, as an over-arching theme.)